 This approach has had a positive impact on attainment and has enabled almost all children to make at least the progress expected of them and in many cases to exceed their targets and make beyond expected progress.

-In 2016, 53% of children achieved the expected standard in Reading, Writing and Maths combined (exactly the same as the national average).
-12% achieved a higher level in Reading, Writing and Maths combined (compared to 5% nationally).
+In 2016, 53% of children achieved the new, harder, expected standards in all 3 of Reading, Writing and Maths combined (exactly the same as the national average).
+12% were working at greater depth in Reading, Writing and Maths combined (compared to 5% nationally).
+Progress measures were all above national averages.
 Click on the link below for further details about 2016 results.

-In 2015, 63% of children achieved Level 5 or higher in Maths and Reading, and 69% achieved Level 5 or higher in SPaG.
-3 children achieved Level 6 in Maths and 1 achieved Level 6 in SPaG.
+In 2015, there were many children who achieved above expected standards with 63% of children in Y6 gaining Level 5 or higher (above national average expected level) in Maths and Reading, and 69% achieving Level 5 or higher in SPaG.
+3 children went further and achieved Level 6 in Maths and 1 achieved Level 6 in SPaG.
 Click on the link below for further details about 2015 results.